PREVIOUS

 Chapter 9: The Seven Commanders

-Believing that the Overseers had left the world broken beyond repair, the Black Mage intended to destroy the world and recreate it.
+Believing that the Overseers had placed humanity on an unavoidable destiny for destruction, the Black Mage came to believe that with no way to save the world from its preordained end, the only path to salvation was to create a new world in its place.
 Knowing that the Overseers could only shape the universe by using the Transcendents as their proxies, the Black Mage sought to remove their influence from the world that he would create by destroying the Transcendents.
-In this way, he intended for life to restart from scratch, resulting in a perfect society created by complete beings, as the Overseers would never have had any influence in its development.
+In this way, he intended to create a new world free from any preordained end from the Overseers’ machinations.

 The King of Spirits, Guwaru, was considered to be the Great Spirit amongst his kind.
-As the Black Mage’s power as the dark Transcendent of Light grew stronger, the powers of Alicia and Rhinne - the Transcendent of Life and Transcendent of Time - grew weaker, shifting the balance of the world.
+Having been born from nature itself, Guwaru sought to protect nature from human greed and destruction.
+When the powers of Alicia and Rhinne - the Transcendent of Life and Transcendent of Time - were stolen by the Black Mage at the end of the war, the balance of the Transcendents shifted the balance of the world towards darkness.
 Because of this Guwaru, who was tied to the world itself, grew corrupted and came to serve the Black Mage against his own will.

 The Nova warrior from the world of Grandis, Magnus, arrived in Maple World from the Interdimensional Portal on Grandis.
 In exchange for becoming a Commander, the Black Mage gave him greater power.